 The Land Trust for Tennessee seeks to engage the community in learning about and conserving the unique character of Tennessee’s natural and historic landscapes for future generations.
 We believe that Glen Leven Farm provides the perfect setting for hands on-learning about farming, conservation, and local history.

-Education Resources for Students, Teachers & Parents:
+Educational Resources for Students, Teachers & Parents

 Video Activity Worksheets: